Be sure to check back often, as we're currently in the process of updating the page with Convention 2015 presenters!

 How GK Chesterton Taught Me to Love Poetry - Cady Crosby, Camden Room

 Cady never liked poetry until she fell in love with the writings of Gilbert Keith Chesterton.
 His epic poem, Lepanto, was what made her see how truly beautiful poetry can be, and why it is so important to study.
 In this presentation, Cady will be looking not only at poetry, but also at how poetry influenced GK Chesterton.
 She will also talk about her theory on how poetry should be studied and why.

-Experiential Learning: Make it Count! - Kathi Kearney, Schooner Room
+Experiential Learning: Make it Count! - Kathi Kearney, Penobscot Room

 "Tell me and I forget.
 Teach me and I remember.
 Involve me and I’ll learn." – Benjamin Franklin